msuhanov/regf/Windows registry file format specification.md

 ![Primary file layout](https://raw.githubusercontent.com/msuhanov/regf/master/images/primary.png "Primary file layout")

 ### Base block
-The base block is 4096 bytes in length, it contains the following structure, as of Windows XP (*hereinafter, all numbers and bit masks are in the little-endian form, all data units are bytes, unless otherwise mentioned*):
+The base block is 4096 bytes in length, it contains the following structure, at the time of Windows XP (*hereinafter, all numbers and bit masks are in the little-endian form, all data units are bytes, unless otherwise mentioned*):

 Offset|Length|Field|Value(s)|Description
 ---|---|---|---|---